FlowLibs

 How do I import a FlowLibs solution into my environment?

-Download the managed solution zip, then go to make.powerautomate.com → Solutions → Import solution and upload the zip.
+Download the solution zip, then go to make.powerautomate.com → Solutions → Import solution and upload the zip.
 Power Platform will walk you through resolving connection references and environment variables before activating the flow.

 What permissions do I need to import a solution?